cometchat/chat-sdk-ios/README.md

 ## Documentation
 https://www.cometchat.com

-## Install CometChatPulseSDK Framework from CocoaPods
+## Install CometChatPulseSDK Framework in  your project

 Add below into your Podfile on Xcode.

 ```
-platform :ios, '8.0'
-use_frameworks!

-target YOUR_PROJECT_TARGET do
+target 'CometChatPulse-swift-sampleApp' do

 	pod 'CometChatPulseSDK'

 end
 ```